Jybhavsar12/cutom_ids/README.md

 This project is a **Custom Intrusion Detection System (IDS)** built in Python.
 It captures live network traffic, analyzes packets for suspicious activity using both signature-based and anomaly-based detection methods, and logs alerts for potential security threats.

-The IDS is designed to be modular, extensible, and easy to understand, making it a great showcase project for cybersecurity and Python programming skills.
+The IDS is designed to be modular, extensible, and easy to understand.

 ---